valentin-harrang/headless-app/README.md

 ## Hosting

-- Frontend is hosted on Heroku at this URL: https://headless-app-4mirtdbnr-valentin-harrang.vercel.app/
+- Frontend is hosted on Vercel at this URL: https://headless-app-4mirtdbnr-valentin-harrang.vercel.app/
 - Backend is hosted on a VPS using Traefik and Docker at this URL: https://dev.valentin-harrang.fr/